-For full details, please see this ultimate guide to WordPress and GDPR.
+For full details, please see WPBeginner’s ultimate guide to WordPress and GDPR.

 Best Practices for GDPR Compliance

-While your specific site may require unique considerations that should be addressed through legal consultation, there are a couple adjustments most sites can make to improve compliance with GDPR.
+While your specific site may require unique considerations that should be addressed through legal consultation, there are a couple of adjustments most sites can make to improve compliance with GDPR.